CryptoLions/EOS-Jungle-Testnet/README.md

 Please join out Jungle testnet <a target="_blank" href="https://t.me/jungletestnet">telegram channel</a>
 Network Monitor: http://jungle.cryptolions.io/#

-# !!! f you are Not synced, you need to downgrade to v1.1.0 sync node and upgrade:
+# !!!
+If you are Not synced, you need to downgrade to v1.1.0 sync node and upgrade:
 1. stop node.
 2. downgrade to v1.1.0
 3. remove blocks/reverrsible folder.